 It’s important to note that hallucinogens are generally not considered addictive.
 However, repeated use can lead to the development of tolerance within an individual’s body.

-Hallucinogens are further classified into two subclasses:
+Hallucinogens can be classified into two main subclasses:

-Classic hallucinogens are a category of chemicals that causes a distortion in one’s perception of reality.
-Some people report experiencing an expansion of consciousness, and an altered sense of time and space.
-Visual and sensory hallucinations are common side effects.
+Classic hallucinogens are chemicals that profoundly distort one’s perception of reality.
+Users often report an expansion of consciousness, altered perceptions of time and space, and vivid sensory and visual hallucinations.
+Some commonly known classic hallucinogens include:

 Take charge of your journey to recovery.